IELTS Speaking Test Beginners Guide – Pattern & Tips

 This section test the candidate’s ability to express opinions and analyse general issues in a concrete manner.

-Here, certified IELTS examiners assess the candidate’s spoken English proficiency based on following criteria:
+Here, certified IELTS examiners assess the candidate’s spoken English proficiency based on the following criteria:

 The candidate is assessed on his ability to talk, link ideas and language together to form coherent and connected English speech.
 The fluency focus areas for the examiner are Speech rate and Talk continuity.
 In addition, the coherence is assessed based on sequencing of sentences, clear narration and use of linkers and conjunctions.